-The Gate Time Multiplier Fader allows to divide and multiply the gate times by up to 8 times.
-That way a note can be as long as a whole sequence (32steps) or so short that is can be used as a dead note.
+The Gate Time Multiplier Fader allows to divide and multiply the gate times.
+That way a note can be as long as a whole sequence (32steps) or so short that it can be used as a dead note.

 Gate Time also depends on the amplitude envelope of the sound being triggered.
 If you are using the internal synthesizer, the Sustain level should be all the way up (to the right) in order to completely control the length of the triggered sound with the Gate Time Sequencer.